ZzzBe/Assignment-of-NLP-with-DeepLearning/README.md

-# Assignment of NLP with DeepLearning
+# Assignments in Natural Language Processing with Deep Learning(CS224n)